robert-altmiller/workspace_assessment/README.md

 A comprehensive Python-based tool for analyzing and documenting your entire Databricks workspace.
 Built for performance and maintainability, this tool automatically collects detailed inventory data from your Databricks environment through REST APIs and Unity Catalog, writing the results to Delta tables for analysis and reporting.

 **Use this tool to:**
-- 🔍 **Discover** all assets across your Databricks workspace (compute, jobs, ML models, data assets, and more)
+- 🔍 **Discover** all assets across your Databricks workspace (compute, jobs, ML models, data assets, and more).
-- 📊 **Inventory** Unity Catalog objects including catalogs, schemas, and tables with full metadata
+- 📊 **Inventory** Unity Catalog objects including catalogs, schemas, and tables with full metadata.
-- 📈 **Report** on workspace utilization, governance, and migration readiness
+- 📈 **Report** on workspace utilization, governance, and migration readiness.
-- 🔄 **Track** changes over time by running periodic assessments
+- 🔄 **Track** changes over time by running periodic assessments.
-- 🚀 **Migrate** with confidence by understanding your complete workspace footprint
+- 🚀 **Migrate** with confidence by understanding your complete workspace footprint.

 ---

-## 🚀 Quick Start
+# 🚀 Quick Start

 **New to this tool?** See [QUICKSTART.md](QUICKSTART.md) for a step-by-step guide including prerequisites.